mapio/py-web-graph/docs/_build/html/_sources/quickstart/console.txt

 * as an absolute node number (a non negative integer prefixed by ``#``),
 * as a node name (any string enclosed in double quotes),
-* as a path (absolute, or relative to the current working node).
+* as a path (relative to the current working node).

-A :dfn:`relative path` is a sequence of non negative integers separated by ``/``, if it also starts with ``/``, it is said to be an :dfn:`absolute path`; the :dfn:`current working node` is a given node of the graph with respect to which relative paths are to be considered.
-Numbers in the sequence refer to outlinks (that are numbered starting from 0).
-For example, path ``/2/4`` referes to the fifth outlink of the third outlink of node 0; similarly, path ``1//2`` refers to the third outlink af the second outlink of the current working node.
+The :dfn:`current working node` is a given node of the graph.
+A :dfn:`path` is a sequence of integers separated by ``/`` (leading, trailing, and repeated separators are ignored); numbers in the sequence refer to outlinks (or inlinks, if prefixed by a :samp:`-`, in any case, numbered starting from 0).
+For example, path ``2/4`` referes to the fifth outlink of the third outlink of the current node; similarly, path ``3/-1/5`` refers to the sixth outlink af the second inlink of the fourth outlink of the current working node.

 .. note::

-	Since web graphs need not to be connected, it is not true in general that every node can be specified with an absolute path (that is a path relative to node 0), or that evey relative path can be converted to an absolute path.
-	The navigational methaphor hence differs from the filesystem case, corresponding to a (of course connected) tree.
+	Since web graphs need not to be connected, it is not true in general that every node can be specified with a path relative to some specific (so to say "root") node, hence the notion of an *absolute* path makes little sense here.
+This navigational methaphor hence differs from the filesystem case, corresponding to a (of course connected) tree.

 Visualization